glycerine/spin_paxos/README.md

 protocol for distributed database transactions.
-In fact, that is all Paxos is, really: a new "prepare" phase, followed by a two-phase phase commit that yields a three-phase (5 message delays) protocol that is fault-tolerant.
+In fact, that is all Paxos is, really: a new "prepare" phase, followed by a two-phase commit that yields a three-phase (5 message delays) protocol that is fault-tolerant.
 It's the correctness proof part that is really the harder part; that and keeping